networkx/nx-guides/content/algorithms/pagerank/pagerank.md

 plt.show()
 ```

-Both states in above Markov chain have only one incoming link that too from itself.
+Both states in above Markov chain have only one incoming link that comes from itself.
 Thus, it contains isolated subsets of states that cannot be reached from the rest of the chain.
-This is called a <b><i>reducible</i></b> Markov chain
+This is called a <b><i>reducible</i></b> Markov chain.

-Here the transition probability matrix is an identity matrix because of which every initial distribution becomes a stationary distribution.
+Here the transition probability matrix is an identity matrix because every initial distribution is a stationary distribution.
+The state are sometimes called "absorbing states" because the system never leaves those states.

 ```{code-cell}
 J = nx.DiGraph()